Bitcoin-ABC/bitcoin-abc/apps/the-overmind/README.md

 # The Overmind

-A telegram bot for rewarding and punishing users with onchain token transactions in the main eCash telegram channel
+A telegram bot for rewarding and punishing users with onchain token transactions in the main eCash telegram channel.
+Users can register an address and claim an initial token balance.
+They can then earn tokens through incentivized behavior in the main eCash telegram channel, such as receiving emoji reactions for insightful msgs.
+They can also lose tokens by receiving negative emoji reactions.

+Users can withdraw their token balance, but not XEC.

+An HD wallet is used to simplify key management.

+The ultimate goal here is to incentivize better chat behavior through on-chain token rewards.

 Roadmap

-[] Add support for "register" function, i.e. assigning an address to a user [] Add support for airdropping a token to users that register [] Include XEC with register airdrop
+[x] Add support for "register" function, i.e. assigning an address to a user [x] Add support for airdropping a token to users that register [x] Include XEC with register airdrop
 [] 24-hr cron job to ensure all registered users have at least 1000 XEC [] Add a database table to store msgs that receive reactions (msg content utf8 + a unique ID) [] Add support for likes, a way for any registered user to send tokens to any registered user by emoji reacting to their msg or replying with an emoji